 In January 2016, GASB issued Statement No. 80, "Blending Requirements for Certain Component Units - an Amendment of GASB Statement No. 14."
 The requirements of this Statement enhance the comparability of financial statements among governments.
 Greater comparability improves the decision-usefulness of information reported in financial statements and enhances its value for assessing government accountability.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2016 and are not expected to have a material impact on the Agency's financial statements as a whole.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2016.